Sander van der Linden: Education

 Van der Linden earned his undergraduate degree from the University of Amsterdam and California State University, Chico.
 He received his Ph.D. from the London School of Economics and Political Science in 2014 with a thesis titled "The social-psychological determinants of climate change risk perceptions, intentions and behaviours: a national study", and completed a postdoctoral fellowship in the department of psychology and the Woodrow Wilson School of Public Affairs at Princeton University.

 Career

 Van der Linden is Professor of Social Psychology in Society at the University of Cambridge, England.
 He joined Cambridge's Department of Psychology in 2016 after directing Princeton's Social and Environmental Decision-Making Laboratory.
 At Cambridge, he is Director of the Social Decision-Making Laboratory, a Professorial Fellow at Churchill College, and sits on the management board of the Winton Centre for Risk and Evidence Communication.
 He is also affiliated with the Yale Program on Climate Change Communication at Yale University.

 Van der Linden serves on the editorial board of several academic journals, including Psychology, Public Policy, and Law; Personality and Individual Differences; Current Research in Social and Ecological Psychology; and the Journal of Risk Research.
-From 2018-2021, he was editor-in-chief of the Journal of Environmental Psychology.
+From 2018 to 2021, he was editor-in-chief of the Journal of Environmental Psychology.